 The "London" is situated a short boat ride from Southend pier, in the Thames Estuary.
 It is a protected wreck under the Protection of Wrecks act 1973 due to the shifting sediment levels on the seabed and the fragile archaeological remains, so a license is required to dive the site.
 The Port of London also require dive permits due to the location and the neccesity to slow the passing ships during diving operations.

-A group of local, amateur, diving friends, with experience of the fierce currents and poor ( often blackwater) visibility had the opportunity to dive this fascinating site as Steven Ellis acquired a visiting licence during 2010 from English Heritage.
+A group of local, amateur, diving friends, with experience of the fierce currents and poor ( often blackwater) visibility had the opportunity to dive this fascinating site as Steven Ellis acquired a visiting licence during 2010 from Historic England.
 With this fantastic opportunity and an interest in local heritage and Maritime Archaeology, the group were keen to develop their knowledge and practical skills so trained with the Nautical Archaeological Society.

 The licence progressed to a survey licence enabling the team to survey the site, followed by a recovery licence to enable surface recovery of arteracts and more recently an excavation licence.